 So let’s take an example from above and compare the a Hilton point against a Marriott point.

 I will tell you upfront that I roughly value a Hilton point at 0.5 cents a point.
 That means If I can’t get a bare minimum of $400 in value for 80,000 points, I’ll pay cash or stay elsewhere.
-And I value a Marriott point at around 1 cent (or a touch less).
-But I value a Hyatt point at around 2 cents.
-What that means is that if I were offered 60,000 Hyatt points, I’d want to be offered 240,000 Hilton points to find it to be an equivalent offer.
+And I value a Marriott point at around 0.6 cents (or a touch less).
+But I value a Hyatt point at around 1.6 cents.
+What that means is that if I were offered 60,000 Hyatt points, I’d want to be offered 192,000 Hilton points to think of it as an equivalent offer.
 It’s so easy to assume a high amount of points is worth more but, to see why it’s not, let’s look at a few hotels in each program along with what it costs in cash and then in points to redeem.

 Let’s say I want to stay in Paris at a mid-high end hotel.
 I’ll pick a random date: September 15th for one night.

-At the Maison Astor in Paris (A Hilton affiliate and future Curio Collection hotel) for September 15th, I get these rates:
+At the Maison Astor in Paris (Curio Collection hotel) for September 15th, I get these rates:

 The best I can do is 419 Euro which is $489 USD.
 Or I can pay 80,000 points.
 This is a value of 0.061 cents a point or slightly better than their value.